-Author has written 10 stories for Sherlock Holmes, Avatar: Last Airbender, Buffy: The Vampire Slayer, and Once Upon a Time.
+Author has written 14 stories for Sherlock Holmes, Avatar: Last Airbender, Buffy: The Vampire Slayer, Once Upon a Time, and Angel.

 Squee!
 I won Best New Author at the Sunnydale Memorial Fanfic Awards!